RamezIssac/django-erp-framework/README.rst

 Ra Framework
 ============

-A light-weight effective Django based framework to create business applications and various resource planing systems (ERP), equipped with a reporting engine and a responsive dashboard.
+A light-weight, effective, Django based framework to create business applications and various resource planing systems (ERP), equipped with a reporting engine and a responsive dashboard.

 Demo